 When Dependency Injection is applied correctly and completely it is important that each type only has one constructor - multiple constructors are redundant, make your DI configuration fragile, and lead to maintainability issues.

 Announcing the new major release of Simple Injector.
-The Simple Injector is an easy-to-use Dependency Injection library for .NET and Silverlight.
+The Simple Injector is an easy-to-use Inversion of Control library for .NET and Silverlight.

 When it comes to writing maintainable software, there is no alternative to the five core principles of object oriented design.
 When software is based on these principles, everything becomes significantly easier.
 When your software is based on these principles, writing a highly maintainable WCF web service on top of that can be done in just a matter of minutes.